maliMirkec/personal-website/source/_posts/how-to-handle-keybindings-in-atom.md

 date: 2016-10-15 16:41:54
 comments: true
 thumbnail: //res.cloudinary.com/starbist/image/upload/v1497509310/How-to-handle-keybindings-in-Atom_qj3djx.png
+description: In recent articles about Atom, I've talked about different packages that could help us make our daily jobs easier.
+Many of those packages have different keybindings.
+But what happens when a keybinding is already used by some other package?
 ---

 In [recent articles about Atom](https://silvestarbistrovic.from.hr/en/tag/atom/), I've talked about different packages that could help us make our daily jobs easier.
 Many of those packages have different keybindings.
 But what happens when a keybinding is already used by some other package?